RobinChen121/robinchen121.github.io/_pages/about.md

 - Supply chain financing
 - Stochastic programming

-### Reviewer activity

-I regularly review research articles for the academic journals listed below:

-- European Journal of Operational Research (ABS 4)
-- OMEGA: the International Journal of Management Science (ABS 3)
-- International Journal of Production Research (ABS 3)
-- Computers & Operations Research (ABS 3)
-- Computers & Industrial Engineering (ABS 2)
-- 系统工程理论与实践

-### Academic membership

-- Member of the Institute of Mathematics and its Applications (IMA, UK)
-- Member of the Systems Engineering Society of China
-- Member of the Operation Research Society of China

 ### Coding skills

 Here are several coding/typesetting languages that I use for research frequently.